Bealby/grandpas-pocket-watch-shop/README.md

 - [Heroku](https://id.heroku.com/) - Heroku is a cloud based platform
    allowing developers to build, run, and operate applications
-- [GitHub](https://github.com/) - Used to store repositories and deploy Websites
+- [GitHub](https://github.com/) - Used to store repositories and deploy Website

 ### Languages